ru-rocker/spring-boot-kafka/README.md

-# spring-boot-kafka
+# Overview
-Spring boot 1.5 with Kafka
+Simple code implementation by using spring boot 1.5 with Kafka.